 Binh Tay Market: Located in the heart of Chinatown, this bustling wholesale market offers clothing, souvenirs, spices, snacks, and a lively food court where you can sample authentic local dishes.

-Transfer back to Saigon and arrive in the late afternoon.
-Dinner is at your own expense (not included).
+Lunch and dinner are at your own expense (not included).
 Overnight in Ho Chi Minh city.

 Our driver will pick you up from your hotel in Ho Chi Minh City and take you to Tan Son Nhat Airport.